-Aarti or Deeparadhana is performed in the temple, and the lamp lighted during the ceremony is termed as Makara Vilakku.
+Aarti or Deeparadhana is performed in the temple, and the lamp lit during the ceremony is termed Makara Vilakku.
 The light can be sighted from a number of places, an opportunity that devotees await as a part of the religious celebration.

 Pedda Panduga – Andhra Pradesh and Telangana

 In Andhra Pradesh, Makar Sankranti is also termed Pedda Panduga.
 Telegu women decorate the entrance of their houses with Rangoli or Muggu and prepare traditional Telegu food and sweets such as bobatullu, paramannam, pulihora, ariselu, etc. In many villages, you would spot a decorated bull (gangireddu) with its master, accompanied by a flute and drum, as they visit one door to another.

 Poush Sankranti – West Bengal

 Every year during Makar Sankranti or Poush Sankranti, West Bengal witnesses the organization of a huge fair at Ganga Sagar, the largest of its kind in West Bengal.
 Aartis are performed at the fair, too, to thank the Sun God for his bountiful blessings as devotees also perform the ceremonial cleansing by taking a dip in the holy water.
 In this part of the country, rice sweets called pithey are the staple when it comes to Sankranti sweets, and there are multiple variants of the same, including Gokul pithey, patisapta, Dudh puli, etc.